T5ive/G2D_Monitor/README.md

 ---

-#Goose Goose Duck Assistant Tool
+# Goose Goose Duck Assistant Tool
-**Disclaimer: **The author reserves the right not to be responsible for any consequence of using the codes.
+**Disclaimer**: The author reserves the right not to be responsible for any consequence of using the codes.

 Only support 64-bit game process.